SartajBhuvaji/Steam-Big-Data-Pipeline/README.md

 ### Airflow DAG 🧑🏻‍🔧
 Airflow DAGs are the choreographers of our data dance! 🕺💃

-These Directed Acyclic Graphs (DAGs) are like the master conductors, guiding the flow of our data tasks.
+These Directed Acyclic Graphs (DAGs)🕸️ are like the master conductors, guiding the flow of our data tasks.
 They define the order and dependencies, ensuring each step pirouettes gracefully into the next.
 Whether it's orchestrating data backups, triggering PySpark scripts, or managing the entire data symphony, Airflow DAGs make it happen.

 ### Back Up 🦺
 After the PySpark magic wraps up, the cleaned data finds its cozy spot in the 'cleaned_data' folder (for local runs) or gets whisked away to the AWS S3 Bucket 'steam-clean-storage'.
 But hey, we're all about that backup life! 🧼✨